potty-dzmeia/DLineController/README.md

 DLineController
 ===============

-Software for controlling LZ1AQ's Variable Delay Line Kit for Wideband Active Antenna Phased Arrays For more info see http://www.active-antenna.eu/
+Software written by LZ1ABC for controlling LZ1AQ's Variable Delay Line Kit for Wideband Active Antenna Phased Arrays For more info see http://www.active-antenna.eu/

 The program is written in Java and supports the following operating systems: